HudaZainPhotonics/HudaZainPhotonics.github.io/_projects/3_project.md

 ## Outcomes

-The project resulted in a research paper currently being prepared for submission to the **KFUPM Journal of Undergraduate Research and Innovation (JURI)**.
+The project resulted in a research paper currently being prepared for submission to the KFUPM Journal of Undergraduate Research and Innovation (JURI).

-The work was also presented as a poster during the **KFUPM Inbound Summer Research Program 2026 research showcase**.
+The work was also presented as a poster during the KFUPM Inbound Summer Research Program 2026 research showcase.